grincc/agenda/notes/2022-12-06-community-meeting-notes.md

 __anynomous__ : I also vote agains disolving, I want to make procedural improvements, but am 100% against stopping our activity all together.

-__dtavarez__ : maybe we could integrate some of the lessons learned to the procedures that would it be a good outcome imo
+__dtavarez__ : maybe we could integrate some of the lessons learned to the procedures that would it be a good outcome imo.

-👍 future3ooo, anonymous
+👍 future3ooo, anynomous

 __anynomous__ : One of the most important improvements we have to make is to define a clear habit of paying transactions after CC meetings.
 In this way we can be more efficient since we know that payments are every 2 weeks, and at the same time we make clear to those who have Funding Requests when they can expect payments.
 Secondly we have to define the time maximally needed to sign a transaction.
 I propose 48h with an aim of being better than this minimal requirement and drafting and signing most payments within 24 hours after a meeting.

-__dtavarez__ : I think the only disagreement I have is in regards to that I prefer 24 hours
+__dtavarez__ : I think the only disagreement I have is in regards to that I prefer 24 hours.

 __cekickafa__ : 48h is better than 24h.